Nepal Trekking Sale On NowBook Now & Save

 Meals: B,L,D

-Nearby on a hilltop, with views of the mountains, is the Everest View Hotel, a joint Nepali - Japanese project, where you can stop for refreshments before passing through the yak breeding farm and descending to Namche.
-After a break we continue down through the forest to the valley floor to follow the Dudh Kosi downhill, and out of the national park to our exclusive eco-comfort camp at the small settlement of Monjo.
+Nearby on a hilltop with sweeping mountain views stands the Everest View Hotel, a joint Nepali–Japanese project where we may stop for refreshments while enjoying the spectacular panorama of the surrounding Himalayan peaks.
+Continuing on, we pass the yak breeding centre before descending toward Namche Bazaar.
+After a short break we continue down through forest to the valley floor, following the Dudh Kosi River downstream.
+The trail gradually leads us out of Sagarmatha National Park and onward to the small settlement of Monjo.
+Accommodation: Eco-Comfort Camp camp Monjo

 Meals: B,L,D